 5371.
-Family Nurse Practitioner III (formerly NURS 5375) 1(1-0)
+Family Nurse Practitioner III

 Prerequisite: NURS 5183, 5193.

 Building on NURS 5183 and 5193, provides students with the opportunity to synthesize knowledge and theories in the application of primary care health management across the lifespan.
 This course is the capstone practicum experience for the family nurse practitioner program.